 Chatbots are computer programs designed to simulate a conversation with a human user whether through voice commands, text conversation, or both.
 Some include AI-capabilities, while others follow a different approach with similar results.

-There’s a variety of applications for chatbots - from lead generation, personal assistants, or to assist consumers along their healthcare journey.
+There are a variety of applications for chatbots - from lead generation, personal assistants, or to assist consumers along their healthcare journey.
 The market is exploding and projected to reach $1.25 billion by 2025, so be prepared to see chatbots on more platforms in the near future.

 Chatbot training is all about improving the chatbot’s ability to understand queries.
 Training can take a variety of forms from introducing previous conversations to help the bot recognize common queries, or providing additional data to help it learn.
 Regardless, chatbots will never stop learning, but training a chatbot will improve its accuracy before it's deployed on a website or application.